mathworks/matlab_word2vec_binary_reader/README.md

 # Input Arguments

-`filename `- Name the pre-trained word2vec model file in the binary format, specified as a string scalar or character vector.
+`filename `- Name of the pre-trained word2vec model file in the binary format, specified as a string scalar or character vector.

+`encoding `- Character encoding of the "word" in the binary file, specified as a string scalar or charcter vector.
+The default value is 'UTF-8'.

 # Output Arguments